Q&A: What does a deal between TikTok and Oracle mean?

 However, it’s unclear at this point what assets Oracle would buy.

 TikTok has found popularity around the world thanks in part to its content-recommendation algorithm, which suggests videos to users based on their viewing history.
-But the Hong Kong newspaper South China Morning Post reported Sunday, citing an unnamed source, that ByteDance will not sell the algorithm.
+But the Hong Kong newspaper South China Morning Post reported Sunday, citing an unnamed person, said ByteDance will not sell the algorithm.
 China has tightened its controls and requires companies to get permission to export such technologies.

 “The Chinese government has implied it may block export of TikTok’s AI systems, so that might complicate a direct sale,” said Tiffany Li, a visiting professor at the Boston University School of Law.
 “One of TikTok’s competitive advantages is its AI-backed video recommendation system.”